dev-SR/next-trpc/README.md

 }
 ```

-But simply add `role` columns doesn't add `role` property to the session object when client try to access it using `getServerSession` or `useSession` hook.
+But simply adding `role` columns doesn't add `role` property to the session object when client try to access it using `getServerSession` or `useSession` hook.

 Current session info is: